KaiWalter/automate-posts/posts/private-link-port-forward.md

 What can be seen in this post:

-- use a Load Balancer combined with a small sized VM scaleset (VMSS) equiped with **iptables** to forward incoming connections to 2 IP addresses which represent 2 on-premise servers; this installation is placed in a hub network that can be shared amount several spokes
+- use a Load Balancer combined with a small sized VM scaleset (VMSS) configured with **iptables** to forward and masquerade incoming connections to 2 IP addresses which represent 2 on-premise servers; this installation is placed in a hub network that can be shared amount several spokes
 - link this Load Balancer to another virtual network - without virtual network peering - by utilizing Private Link Service and a Private Endpoint which is placed in a spoke network
 - use Azure Container Instances to connect into hub or spoke networks and test connections